Chapter 6: School With the Shinigami

 "But it's the truth."

-"I am a Reaper from the Spirit Plane, and it's not teleporting it's—"
+"I am a Reaper from the Spirit Plane, and I don't teleport, I—"

 I hold up my hand.
 "It doesn't matter what it is, okay, because it's not normal.
 People are going to think you're crazy.
 You'll get picked on, or locked up in a mental institution, or—"

-"Impaled by spears and swords and thrown into a pit of fire because they think I'm a demon?" supplies Zephyrus drily.
+"Impaled by spears and swords and thrown into a pit of fire because they think I'm a demon?" supplies Zephyrus, his voice dry.

 He looks away.
 "Happened last time I came to the Real Plane."